YaegerKnight/ml-blog/_posts/2021-09-06-redaction-classification-chapter-2.md

 ![]({{ site.baseurl }}/images/annotations_jsonl.png)

-From that point it was pretty trivial to parse the file (using [`json-lines` package](https://pypi.org/project/json-lines/)), and to resize the images down further in order to separate redacted from unredacted:
+From that point it was pretty trivial to parse the file (using the [`json-lines` package](https://pypi.org/project/json-lines/)), and to resize the images down further in order to separate redacted from unredacted:

 ```python
 import json_lines